zicare/emms4doc/sysadmin/1-server.md

 chmod +x /home/emms/emms4/cron
 chmod +x /home/emms/emms4/emms4
 ```
-### Warning!
+**WARNING**

-Even if EMMS4 files are in place, do not start the API yet.
+> Even if EMMS4 files are in place, do not start the API yet.
 The database must be fully set up first.

 ## Firewall